Modi-Shah strike rate way ahead of Rahul-Priyanka

 BJP President Shah addressed 137 rallies and candidates are leading on 83 of these seats.
 This means Modi and Shah had a strike rate of 57 per cent.
 On the other hand Rahul and Priyanka together had a strike rate of 21 per cent.

-Current trends show that the BJI is comfortably ahead of the half way mark.
+Current trends show that the BJP is comfortably ahead of the half way mark.
 The party has made a strong comeback in the Hindi heartland, where it had lost the assembly elections in 2018.
 The Congress on the other hand has done well in Kerala, Punjab and Chhattisgarh.